Xiaomi Mi Mix 3 5G may be your first 5G-ready phone

-Unlike the standard Mi Mix 3, the new version will come with a Qualcomm Snapdragon 855 chipset inside to allow it to be capable of accessing 5G internet.
+Unlike the standard Mi Mix 3, the new version will come with a Qualcomm Snapdragon 855 chipset inside to allow access to 5G internet.

 That's the top-end chipset we're seeing in a variety of flagship phones, including versions of the Galaxy S10.